danielrataj/sails-hook-prometheus/README.md

 }
 ```

-Define which routes are exluded from histogram.
+Define which routes are excluded from histogram.
 Every element in array has to be a regular expression.

 ### `httpMetric.urlQueryString` (boolean)